mujeeb-enfin/indexdb-cache-system/README.md

 - ✅ Don't cache sensitive data with long TTL
 - ✅ Include auth tokens in cache keys via headers
+- ✅ Use `persistentHeaderAllowList` to explicitly opt-in headers you want stored
 - ✅ Always use `otherKeys` with `userId` for user-specific data
 - ✅ Use HTTPS APIs for secure data transmission